WilliamMuro/UP210739_CPP/U2/README.md

 The program works from three variables:<br>

-1. level: value entered by the user depending on their score.
+ - level: value entered by the user depending on their score.
-2. payment: the total amount that depends on the score the user will get.
+ - payment: the total amount that depends on the score the user will get.
-3. amount: the amount that the user will receive at the end.<br>
+ - amount: the amount that the user will receive at the end.<br>

 Using an if, the program identifies the user's score and saves it in the level variable, performs a simple operation multiplying the payment and level variables, and finally prints the amount that the user will receive.<br>

 Program screenshots:<br>

-1.
+1. <br>
     ![ ): ](/Image/Screenshot08-18-04.png)
 <br>

-2.
+2. <br>
     ![ ): ](/Image/Screenshot08-18-47.png)
 <br>

-3.
+3. <br>
     ![ ): ](/Image/Screenshot08-19-13.png)
 <br>

-4.
+4. <br>
     ![ ): ](/Image/Screenshot08-19-40.png)
 <br>